cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-03-10-paper-figures-are-always-subject-to-change.md

 Reading this article could help researchers to cope with the inevitable back and forward, and for non-academics to foresee the amount of work that goes into crafting each one of those ~~beautiful~~ figures that get finally stamped on papers.

 <figure class="jb_picture">
-  {% responsive_image path: img/posts/2023/2023-03-10/initial_whiteboarding.jpg alt:"Initial brainstorming session" %}
+  {% responsive_image path: img/posts/2023/2023-03-10/initial_whiteboarding.jpg alt: "Initial brainstorming session" %}
   <figcaption class="stroke">
     Figure 1.
     This photo captures the birth of a figure for one of my research papers, sparked during an initial brainstorming session with my colleague <a href="https://deee92.github.io/">Deepika Tiwari</a>.
 Whiteboard located in a corridor of <a href="https://goo.gl/maps/jAe5q6mNxTRQ7NzQ9?coh=178572&entry=tt">Lindstedtsvägen 3, floor 5, KTH in Stockholm</a>.